 The LG SL6Y feels quite well built.
 It's made primarily of dense, good quality plastic, with a metal grill along the front that gives it a fairly premium feel.
 The weakest point is the fabric on the subwoofer that can get dirty or damaged if you're not careful.

 The stereo frequency response of the LG SL6Y is mediocre.
-Despite the fact that this soundbar setup has a dedicated subwoofer, its bass range isn't very extended and it lacks a good amount of bass.
+Despite the fact that this soundbar setup has a dedicated subwoofer, its bass range isn't very extended and it lacks a good amount of bass, especially compared to the newer LG SN6Y.
 This results in a sound profile that's bright, slightly piercing, and lacking in thump and punch.
 This likely won't be ideal for action movies or bass-heavy genres.